Deciding Now for Later

 HHRC will help you make arrangements for lifelong healthcare, so that your time with family can be unburdened and your wishes will be respected now and later.

-- It allows you to name an individual who can legally make health care decisions for you during a time of disability or incapacity.
-The designated agent is often referred to as your DPOA.
+You can use this form to name an individual, typically called a “DPOA,” who can legally make health care decisions for you during a time of disability or incapacity.

-- The Living Will applies only when the person has been diagnosed and certified terminally ill by two physicians.
+The Living Will applies only when a patient has been diagnosed and certified terminally ill by two physicians.

-- This document is to assist First Responders in their ability to care for you in times of critical emergencies.
-The Medical Alert Information Sheet will provide crucial information about your medical conditions, diseases and medications to best treat you when there is an issue.
+First Responders can use this information to best care for you in times of critical emergencies.
+The Medical Alert Information will provide crucial information about your medical conditions, diseases, and medications.